geshan/geshan.github.com/posts/2025-01-26-controlled-generation-gemini.md

 * summary: it is of type string
 * tech_percent: having the type number

-Then, you specify that both properties are required in the output by adding both the field to the `required` array.
+Then, you specify that both properties are required in the output by adding both fields to the `required` array.
 There are other types [supported fields](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/control-generated-output#fields) or types from the [Vertex AI schema](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/Schema) you can use.
 For example, you can use an `Enum` with only two values, `positive` or `negative` if you analyze sentiment.

 Similarly, you can send in an array of items and expect back an array of items in a given schema like this [weather forecast example](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/control-generated-output#forecast).
 The possibilities are endless, if you use Gemini’s multi-modal capabilities you can even use a schema to list out the identified [objects](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/control-generated-output#identify) in an image.
-It would be advisable to read that [official document](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/control-generated-output) thoroughly.
+It would be advisable to thoroughly read that [official document](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/control-generated-output).
 You can also use Google AI Studio for a visual editor for the structured output schema.

-Next we will test out the output on the Vertex AI interface.
+Next, we will test the output on the Vertex AI interface.

 ### Test it